eAlasdair/DVPathTracer/README.md

 ## What could this information be used for?

-Map the routes you took, or timelapse your journey through the valley, with the included animation tool!
+Map the routes you took, or timelapse your journey through The Valley, with the included animation tool!

 ![Timelapsed path between OWN and GF](./assets/loopy.gif)